jrsmartin/ImageRegistration-FEA/README.md

 # ImageRegistration-FEA
-Master's research focused on image registration technique to improve finite element models of heart valves
+Research report describing image registration technique to improve finite element models of heart valves.
+The study was completed for a master's in biomedical engineering and was a collaboration between Imperial College London and Medtronic.
+Results were presented at the BioMedEng conference.